thunkable/docs-thunkable-com/README.md

 ---

-## Not a developer?

-Perfect.  `Thunkable was designed for people who have no prior coding experience.` Building mobile apps can be quite a challenge especially for someone who is not a coder.
-On Thunkable, all you need to build an app is a problem that can be solved with the latest technologies and some lego skills.
-Instead of writing code, you connect lego blocks.
-We'll help you do the rest.

----

-## Get started quickly with our favorite apps
+### Get started quickly with our favorite apps

 The best way to get started on Thunkable is to get inspired from some of our favorite open sourced apps from our amazing community of Thunkers.
-To preview these apps, we recommend downloading our live testing app or downloading them straight to your phone.
+To preview these apps, we recommend downloading our live testing app or downloading them straight to your phone

-#### **Sample apps**

 * [Thunkable Cross-Platform ✕  ❤ ](https://docs.thunkable.com/x/1-sample-apps.html)